natemccurdy/puppet-purge_node/README.md

 ### `purge_node::clean_cert`

-Use this task to remove a Puppet agent's certificate from the Puppet master.
-Useful if you want to regenerate a certificate.
+If you just want to remove a node's certificate without completely purging it, use the `purge_node::clean_cert` task.

 This task runs `puppet cert clean <agent>` on your master.